Leadership InsightsGet Email Updates

 Having executive support for creating gender parity is critical to making it a reality.
 Luckily, at Kaiser Permanente, they had that from the start.
 “If it was not for these allies leaning in on this journey with us, we would not have been successful, but we created an environment where we have a coalition of willing allies at all levels of the organization.
 It really started at the top and that’s what has driven this forward,” said Ije.

 6. Men need to be allies in this effort.

 Creating male advocates and allies at organizations is another key to success when striving for parity.
 Oftentimes, men don’t know how to begin this conversation, and rather than saying the wrong thing, they don’t say anything at all.
 It’s important to realize this, and not make assumptions about who your allies may be.
 As Ije reminded us, “don’t make the assumption that because it’s a male-dominated organization that the men don’t care.”

 7. Women are not the same, and neither are their goals.

 While the ultimate goal for many organizations is to create gender parity, we need to remember that all women are not the same, and their aspirations can vary greatly.
-Kaiser Permanente discovered that “yes there are women who want to skyrocket to the c-suite, and there are others who wanted to maximize where they are today, there were others who wanted to try something new without sacrificing.
+Kaiser Permanente discovered that “yes, there are women who want to skyrocket to the C-suite, and there are others who want to maximize where they are today, and there are others who want to try something new without sacrificing.
 Our focus was we want to help them reach their full potential wherever and whatever that is.”
 Not every single woman wants a promotion, it’s important to discover what their long-term goals are, and help them get there.

 8. The effects of advancing women leaders are long-lasting.